MinniFlo/open-coding-react-app/README.md

 ## Running the App
-The app was written with NodeJS version 5.14.0, but it may also work with newer version.
+The app was written with NodeJS version 5.14.0, but it works up to NodeJS version 16.

 In the project directory, run `npm install`, to install all the needed packages.
 Afterwards you can run the app with `npm start` in development mode.
 You can access it in the browser on [http://localhost:3000](http://localhost:3000).